 Financial Aid Office - At the Financial Aid Office, the staff provides answers to the questions people may have about their financial aid.
 They are also able to determine how credit loads will affect financial aid and can check for work study eligibility.

-Fraternities/Greek Life - Fraternities and Greek Life offer countless social connections that include multiple resume builders such as campus and community services.
+Fraternity and Sorority Life - Fraternity and Sorority Life offer countless social connections that include multiple resume builders such as campus and community services.

 Foundation - The South Dakota State University Foundation is an independent 501(c)(3) non-profit organization.
 The SDSU Foundation’s efforts directly benefit the University by gathering support from private donors.
 The SDSU Foundation is the University’s largest private funding resource and directly impacts initiatives that grow and improve SDSU.